kbaseincubator/kbase-ds-widget-tool/docs/creating-dynamic-service-for-widgets.md

     directory of the service we wish to work with.

     ```shell
-    ./Taskfile check-module $SERVICE_DIR
+    ./Taskfile check-module $$MODULE_DIR
     ```

-    where `$SERVICE_DIR` is the absolute path to the service module directory.
+    where `$$MODULE_DIR` is the absolute path to the service module directory.

-    You may use any means necessary to determine the absolute path to the directory, the simplest of which is probably to open a terminal in that directory, issue `pwd`, copy the result, and set the enviroment variable like so:
+    You may use any means necessary to determine the absolute path to the directory, the simplest of which is probably to open a terminal in that directory, issue `pwd`, copy the result, and set the environment variable like so:

     ```shell
     export SERVICE_DIR=/path/to/projectdir/yourusernameSomeService